Are you traveling to China for the first time?

 This part of daily Chinese life can be pretty stressful, especially if you’re traveling to China for the first time.

-However, like most things, to learn to queue like a local, all you need is a bit of practice, and preferably, a healthy sense of competition.
+However, to learn to line up like a local, all you need is a bit of practice, and preferably, a healthy sense of competition.

 A few essential tips:

-- Stand wide and angle your elbows out – even if there are no gaps in front of you, someone will probably still try and squeeze in.
-Don’t be afraid to use your arms or body to block them.
-Wear a backpack to provide a bit of extra cushion for the pushin’ if you like!
+• Stand wide and angle your elbows out – don’t be afraid to use your arms or body to block them, and use your backpack to provide a bit of extra cushion for the pushin’!

-Remember, Chinese have a different concept of personal space.
+Remember, the Chinese have a different concept of personal space.

 Definitely don’t get aggressive, but asserting your intentions by physical means really isn’t considered rude at all.